GeneralBots/botbook/src/chapter-11-features/ai-llm.md

 ### Model Comparison

-GPT-3.5 Turbo offers the fastest responses at the lowest cost, suitable for straightforward questions.
-GPT-4 provides superior reasoning for complex queries at higher cost and latency.
+GPT-5 mini offers the fastest responses at the lowest cost, suitable for straightforward questions.
+Claude Sonnet 4.5 and GPT-5 provide superior reasoning for complex queries with good balance of cost and capability.
 Local models like Llama variants offer privacy and cost predictability with varying capability levels.
 Specialized models may excel at particular domains like code or medical content.

 ## Integration with Tools